-Illinois Department of Public Health, Part 694, College Immunization Code specifies that any student registered for six or more hours and born on or after January 1, 1957 who is either a first-time freshman, a transfer student, or a student reentering the university after an absence of more than one semester will be required to show proof of immunity to measles, mumps, rubella, diphtheria, and tetanus.

-A registered health care provider must verify documentation of immunization and testing.
-A high school health record with proof of immunizations, if properly noted and certified, is acceptable documentation for residents of Illinois.
+Illinois Public Health Act Administrative Code Part 694 specifies that any enrolled student born on or after January 1, 1957, who is a first time freshman, a transfer student, or reentering a university after an absence of more than one semester will be required to show proof of immunity to measles, mumps, rubella, diphtheria and tetanus prior to registration.
+Any student who has not yet complied must comply with this mandate.
+Evidence of immunity from these diseases is required for students.
+A professional health care provide must verify documentation of immunization and testing.
+A high school health record with proof of immunization, if properly noted and certified, is acceptable documentation for residents of Illinois.
 Individuals who are not properly immunized will not be allowed to register.
 Proof of proper immunization must be on file prior to registration.
+Students who fail to comply with the immunization requirements will be assessed a \$25 non-compliance fee.